Wage-Setting Constraints and Firm Responses to Demand Shocks: Impacts of Demand Shocks and Minimum Wage Hikes

-For constrained firms, the MW raises hourly wages by 1.7\% without affecting employment, implying an own-wage employment elasticity close to zero.
-For firms that become constrained, both wage and employment effects are insignificant, yielding an insignificant positive elasticity (see Column 1 of Table \ref{tab:tripleDiff_portugal}).
-Following \citet{DubeLindner2024}, an elasticity with values above zero is on the right tail of estimates in the literature, and it is consistent with firms being \textit{supply-constrained} according to our theoretical framework.
+The MW hike raises hourly wages by 1.7\% without affecting employment for constrained firms (SC), implying an own-wage employment elasticity close to zero.
+For firms that become constrained (UCC), both wage and employment effects are insignificant, yielding an insignificant positive elasticity (see Column 1 of Appendix Table \ref{tab:tripleDiff_portugal}).
+The insignificant employment effect is consistent with \cite{CardCardoso2022}, which examines the employment effects of CBA wage-floor increases in Portugal.\footnote{According to \citet{DubeLindner2024}, elasticities above zero are in the right tail of the distribution of estimates in the MW literature, consistent with firms being \textit{supply-constrained} under our theoretical framework.}

-Second, let \( Z_{j} = 1 \) for firms experiencing a demand shock in 2016, and zero otherwise.
-We first estimate the effect of the shock only for firms that would be unconstrained in all periods (\( \{UUU_j \,, SU_j \} = U_j \)) using this specification:
+Next, we define demand shocks as an indicator \( Z_{j} = 1 \) for firms experiencing value-added growth above the median within their 2-digit industry in 2016, and zero otherwise.
+We estimate the effect of $Z_{j}$ only for firms that would be unconstrained under the MW.
+We group UUU and SU firms into a U group for simplicity in the exposition and estimate the following specification:

-Here, \( \beta^{U}_{Y} \) captures the impact of the demand shock on $UUU_j$ and $SU_j$ firms for the different outcomes.
-Column 2 of Table \ref{tab:tripleDiff_portugal_va} shows that the demand shock increases VA by about 36\%, and Column 2 of Table \ref{tab:tripleDiff_portugal} shows that average hourly wages of stayers increase by 1.8\% and employment by 12.1\%.
-We then combine this model with the MW specification, adding the first two interaction terms to capture the differential effects of VA shocks across firms with varying constraints is equal to:
+Here, \( \beta^{U}_{Y} \) captures the impact of $Z_{j}$ on unconstrained firms for the different outcomes.
+Column 2 of Appendix Table \ref{tab:tripleDiff_portugal_va} shows that the demand shock increases VA by about 36\%, and Column 2 of Appendix Table \ref{tab:tripleDiff_portugal} shows that average hourly wages of stayers increase by 2\% and employment by 12.1\%, in line with our baseline results with the internal shock.
+We then combine this model with the MW specification, adding two interaction terms to capture the differential effects of demand shocks across firms with varying wage constraints, and estimate the following:

 The key parameters are \( \beta_{Y}^{SC,U} \) and \( \beta_{Y}^{UCC,U} \), which measure how demand shock effects differ relative to firms that are always unconstrained.
-This equation is an extended version of Equation (\ref{eq:wage_effect_triple_diff}) in the text, including $SC$ firms.
-Specifically, \( \beta^{U}_{Y} + \beta_{Y}^{SC,U} \) gives the impact for $SC_j$, and \( \beta^{U}_{Y} + \beta_{Y}^{UCC,U} \) for firms that became constrained in 2016. \footnote{The omitted category is always-unconstrained firms not exposed to the demand shock.
+This equation is then the extended version of Equation (\ref{eq:wage_effect_triple_diff}) in the main text, including SC firms.
+Specifically, \( \beta^{U}_{Y} + \beta_{Y}^{SC,U} \) yields the impact for SC firms, and \( \beta^{U}_{Y} + \beta_{Y}^{UCC,U} \) for UCC firms that became constrained in 2016. \footnote{The omitted category is always unconstrained firms not exposed to the demand shock.
 Industry-by-year fixed effects absorb the indicator for \( U_j = 1 \).}